davidgilbertson/utils/README.md

 A bunch of utilities that I use.
 If you're here, and would also like to use them, sweet!
 But please forgive the mess.
 There is sometimes jQuery dependencies, sometimes not, and my explanations are for future David, so may not make perfect sense to you.

+Also, some of the graphical elements (right click menu and popup) will require css to get them looking hot.

 ## log.js
 ### log()
-Draws a logging window on the screen, cool for when there's no console (e.g. mobile)
+Draws a logging window on the screen, cool for when there's no console (e.g. mobile).
+You can drag the log window around the screen so it doesn't get in the way.

 	myApp.log('log this data');